Enochteo/x-and-o/README.md

 - Prompted players for names and passed them into the respectively needed player outputs (Mapped the player names to their symbols)
 - Implemented a persistent scoreboard
 - Replay functionality
-- Imporved input validation for positions that were out of range
+- Improved input validation for positions that were out of range

 ## Concepts Used
 - Defensive programming